WoTTsecurity/wott-io/_posts/2019-07-12-mtls-with-nginx.md

 ### Nginx

 Let's move on to Nginx.
-We use Nginx as a reverse proxy for the appserver that we will cover next.
+We use Nginx as a reverse proxy for the appserver that we will cover below.
 We do this for a few reasons.
 The first reason is simply because Nginx is battle tested and does the first level of screening.
 If for instance, the client fails to present a valid certificate, the request will not be forwarded to the appserver.
 Hence this is a nice safety net from possible bugs in the appserver code.

 In this particular example, we also terminate the TLS connection in Nginx.
 Should we want to improve security further (and adopt proper Zero Trust Networking), we could encrypt the traffic Nginx and the appserver too (even if they are on the same host in this case).